What freight classes are, and how less than truckload carriers use them.

 There are free tools available online to estimate your freight class.
 However, know these only offer estimates.
 It is a good idea to reach out to us with the specifics of your cargo so we can confirm what class it should be.
 This will help you avoid costly fees that the freight carrier will apply if the class is wrong.
 There are many variables that can affect your class.
 The more we know about what you are shipping, the more accurately we will be able to determine your class.

-What if my freight is unique or extra fragile?
+What if my cargo is unique or extra fragile?

 There are exceptions and unique situations that can arise which will affect the LTL class.
 For example, very special commodities may have their own class.
 To be sure, it is best to reach out to the professionals at New Light who will gladly help you out.